Updates to our Quality Guidelines for sensitive content

 The big picture

-Our Quality Guidelines create a framework for decision-making on an article-by-article basis, but that granular decision-making is always done in support of our mission is deepen people’s understanding of the world through stories filled with human wisdom.
+Our Quality Guidelines create a framework for decision-making on an article-by-article basis, but that granular decision-making is always done in support of our mission to deepen people’s understanding of the world through stories filled with human wisdom.

 That’s the kind of party we’re throwing, and you’re invited to join us.